mnosov622/my-button-ssg/README.md

 `node my-button.js --input  Convert a text file to HTML file.` After installation of yargs.
 You can simply run the program by the command:

-`node my-button.js -i Silver Blaze.txt` or `node my-button.js -i Silver-Blaze.md`
+`node my-button.js -i Silver-Blaze.txt` or `node my-button.js -i Silver-Blaze.md`
 Which will generate a __HTML__ file for the __'Silver-Blaze.txt'__ file or __'Silver-Blaze.md'__ file into the __/dist__ folder.

 __Or__